 - At-Risk Funds

 The at-risk allocation is based on the number of students that are at-risk of academic failure based on one or more of the following: homeless, in the District's foster care system, receiving Temporary Assistance for Needy Families (TANF) or the Supplemental Nutrition Assistance Program (SNAP), or in high school only, are at least one year older than the expected age for their grade.
-According to DC law, at-risk funds are supposed to follow the student to his or her school.
+At-risk funds follow the student to his or her school.

 - Federal Title Funds

 "Title funds" refers to money provided by the U.S. Department of Education through the Elementary and Secondary Education Act of 1965.
 The number of students at a school eligible for Free and Reduced Meals (FARM) has a direct impact on the amount of Title I funds that the school receives in its initial budget allocation.
 Title I funds provide support for students from low-income families.
 A small percentage of Title I funds are set aside to fund parent engagement initiatives at the school level.
 All students at schools that have 40% or more of their students at-risk are FARM-eligible, and these schools (about three-quarters of all DCPS schools) are considered 99% FARM-eligible for purposes of Title I. Title II funds are intended to support professional development for educators.

 After-School Programs (ASP), once funded in whole or in part by Temporary Assistance for Needy Families (TANF) grants, are now funded entirely by local funds.
 All students may participate in schools with ASP and parents pay a co-payment to attend that is calculated based on a sliding scale.